rach7777/monax-may/content/blog/2018/2018-12-04-contract-lifecycyle-management-for-the-digital-age.md

 author:    "Rachel Davidson, Senior Marketing Associate"

 # excerpt is used for the text below the title when we share and also is the summary of the post on https://monax.io/blog
-excerpt:   "Discussing the Monax Platform - a collaborative workspace environment for businesses and legal professionals"
+excerpt:   "Introducing the Monax Platform - a collaborative workspace environment for businesses and legal professionals"

 # this image should be stored in /content/blog/images/YEAR/.
 It will appear as a thumbnail on any listings,
 # as well as at the top of the post itself